The Kid (2019 film): Plot

-Young Rio Cutler (Jake Schur) kills his alcoholic and abusive father one night in an unsuccessful attempt to save his mother from being beaten to death.
-Grant Cutler, Rio's uncle, (Chris Pratt) hears the gunshot and enters the house.
+Young Rio Cutler kills his alcoholic and abusive father one night in an unsuccessful attempt to save his mother from being beaten to death.
+Grant Cutler, Rio's uncle, hears the gunshot and enters the house.
 Furious over his brother's murder, Grant attacks Rio, receiving a stab wound in the process.
-Both Rio and his sister Sara (Leila George) escape when Sara steals a horse before they take shelter in an abandoned shack; intending to meet their mother's friend in Santa Fe.
+Both Rio and his sister Sara escape when Sara steals a horse before they take shelter in an abandoned shack; intending to meet their mother's friend in Santa Fe.

-When they wake, they are greeted by Billy the Kid (Dane DeHaan) and his gang.
+When they wake, they are greeted by Billy the Kid and his gang.
 Rio shows a picture of his mother to Billy, who reveals that he too killed his father in defence of his mother.
-When one of the gang goes outside to check on the horses, he is shot by Sheriff Pat Garrett (Ethan Hawke) and the posse who have the gang trapped in the shack.
+When one of the gang goes outside to check on the horses, he is shot by Sheriff Pat Garrett and the posse who have the gang trapped in the shack.
 A gunfight ensues, and Garrett's posse takes the gang prisoner.
 Sara warns Rio not to go outside, fearing he will be hanged if he reveals he killed their father.
 Seeing this as a chance to get safely to Santa Fe, Rio runs outside anyway.
 Garrett begins to question Rio and Sara; they tell him that their mother died and while travelling to Santa Fe, they were separated from their father.
 Garrett seems suspicious, but takes them along.

 The posse stops at a Mexican ranch where Billy sees his lover and promises to return.
 While Billy antagonises Garrett during dinner, Rio slips him some butter to escape from his wrist shackles and Billy threatens to kill a deputy, if not set free.
 Garrett produces a gun and threatens to shoot gang member Dave Rudabaugh, who Billy is still shackled to at the ankle.
 With no escape possible, the situation is defused.
 Later, Garrett tells Rio about the first man he killed and asks him if he has anything he wants to tell him, but Rio says no.